-- 2.5 Work has commenced on the preparation of a Local Plan for Northumberland.
-It is expected that this Plan will come into force in Spring 2020.
-The Neighbourhood Plan seeks to work alongside this emerging Local Plan, to ensure consistency in policy making throughout the process.
-The Local Plan allocates settlement boundaries for those villages that are not in the process of producing a Neighbourhood Plan.
+- 2.5 The Northumberland Local Plan is currently at examination.
+It is unlikely to complete that process before the end of 2020.
+The Neighbourhood Plan seeks to align with this emerging Local Plan, including through the use of relevant evidence prepared in support of the emerging Local Plan, to ensure consistency in policy making throughout the plan making process.
+The emerging Local Plan creates settlement boundaries for those villages that are not in the process of producing a Neighbourhood Plan.
 As Embleton Parish is producing a Neighbourhood Plan, the definition of a settlement boundary for both Embleton Village and Christon Bank will be through the Neighbourhood Plan. - 2.6 A number of evidence base reports have been commissioned to assist with the production of the Local Plan.
 Some of these evidence base reports have also been used to inform the Neighbourhood Plan.
 These reports are referred to in Appendix C.